 Geographic Location

-Where workers live significantly impacts earnings potential.
+Where workers live significantly impacts their earnings potential.
 Major urban centers with high living costs also offer more high-paying jobs to compensate.
 Economically vibrant provinces like Alberta and Ontario boast higher provincial wage averages.

 Union Membership